-The kingdom of Pan(n)ai: 11th century-14th century.
+The old kingdom of Panai (Pannai, Panai or Pane): 11th century-14th century.
 Located in the prov. of North Sumatera.

 Despite the lack of local historical records, on the upstream of these rivers however, 16 Buddhist Vajrayana temples were discovered.
-These temples today are known as Padanglawas temple compounds, one of them are Bahal temple.
-Experts suggest that the existence of the temples is related to the Kingdom of Pannai.
-The temples is the traces of Vajranaya Buddhism in Sumatra.
-The place is most probably a religious-complex for warrior-monks of and had a key role, being located mid-way in the Strait of Malacca in policing the trade within the area and repelling invading forces as well as providing spiritual guidance to any pilgrim from China, India or within the archipelago.
+These temples are known today as the Padanglawas temple compounds, with one specifically known as the Bahal temple.
+Experts suggest that the existence of the temples is linked to the Kingdom of Pannai.
+The temples constitute tangible traces of Vajranaya Buddhism in Sumatra.

-The state of Pannai, according to inscriptions found in India, fell after a surprise attack from the rear.
+The state of Pannai, according to Thanjavur inscription found in India, fell after a surprise attack from the rear.
 Pannai did not suspect an attack from a Chola occupied Srivijaya, the mandala’s capital.

 – History Pannai: Wiki